From Re-Enrollment to Continuous Enrollment:

 If i need to withdraw, how do i do that?

 If you are not returning for the next school year, you are required to inform the Academy Admission team in writing prior to March 1st.
 Admissions@nca.school

 - After March 1st, your student will be considered enrolled for the next school year.
 As a result, the enrollment fee is billable.
-This will be the case for all withdrawals between March 1st and May 31st.

 - After June 1st, enrollment and annual fees will be billable.

 - After July 1st through the balance of the school year, the fees mentioned above in addition to the balance of tuition owed for the school year up to the end of the quarter of the withdrawal will be due.